alfa-sw/sw-programmazione-schede/tests/compatibility_tests/result-test-2021-10-22/README.txt

  python test.py 2>&1 | tee your_log.log

-Follow the instructions on the prompt and keep your finger crossed.
+Follow the instructions on the prompt and keep fingers crossed :-)

 DESCRIPTION OF THE TESTS
 ========================